On local maxima of smooth Gaussian nonstationary processes and stationary planar fields with trends: Introduction

+Specifically, let $X=\{X(t), t\in T\}$ be a noncentered, smooth and unit-variance Gaussian random field living on an \textit{open and bounded} parameter set $T$ in $\R$ or $\R^2$.
+Let

+where $\nabla X(t)$ and $\nabla^2 X(t)$ are the gradient and Hessian of $X$, respectively, and $\nabla^2 X(t)\prec 0$ indicates that the Hessian is negative definite.
+Thus, $M(X, T)$ and $M_u(X, T)$ represent the number of local maxima and the number of local maxima exceeding $u$ of $X$ over $T$, respectively.
+Calculating $\E[M(X, T)]$ and $\E[M_u(X, T)]$ is often complicated due to the expectations involving $\nabla^2 X(t)\prec 0$, and this complexity increases significantly when incorporating a mean function.
+Thus, existing results typically focus on centered and isotropic Gaussian fields.
+In this paper, we address 1D nonstationary and 2D stationary Gaussian fields, presenting methods to simplify the calculations involving the Hessian.
+Our main contributions are outlined as follows.

+For the 1D Gaussian process, the absence of stationarity might suggest that the formula for the expected number of local maxima would be complex.
+However, by introducing a new parameter $\rho_t$ (cf. \eqref{eq:rho_1} and \eqref{eq:rho} below) based on conditional correlation, we significantly simplify the derived formulas; see Theorem \ref{thm:1D}.
+Importantly, this new parameter generalizes the $\kappa$ parameter used for isotropic Gaussian fields \cite{CS15,CS18} and provides a meaningful interpretation for the $\kappa$ parameter as well.

+For the 2D Gaussian fields, the general formula for the stationary nonisotropic case remains unknown.
+We leverage the fact that $\nabla^2 X(t)\prec 0$ is equivalent to both diagonal entries being negative and the determinant being positive.
+By transforming the distribution of the determinant of $\nabla^2 X(t)$ into a generalized chi-squared distribution, we are able to handle the expectation involving $\nabla^2 X(t)$.
+The derived formulas in Theorem \ref{theorem:2D} are expressed in terms of the generalized chi-squared density.
+This technique also allows us to derive the formula in Corollary \ref{cor:Isotropic} for isotropic planar Gaussian fields with a mean function.
+Furthermore, we verify that the derived formula using the chi-squared distribution aligns with the formula derived using the random matrix technique in \cite{CS18}.

-Specifically, let $X=\{X(t), t\in T\}$ be a centered, unit-variance, smooth Gaussian random field living on a parameter set $T\subset \R^N$.
-Throughout this paper, we assume that the filed $X$ satisfies the smoothness condition in \cite{CS15}, which is slightly stronger than $C^2$ but can be implied by $C^3$, and the regularity condition therein, such that the peak height distribution can be computed by the Kac-Rice formula.
-We now introduce the peak height distribution of $X$.
-It is convenient to consider the tail probability, that is, the probability that the peak height exceeds a fixed threshold at that point, conditioned on the event that the point is a peak (local maximum) of $X$.
-Such conditional probability can be defined as
+The peak height distribution of $X$ at a point $t$ is defined as the probability that the peak height exceeds a fixed threshold at $t$, conditioned on the event that $t$ is a local maximum of $X$.
+More rigorously, it is defined as

 It has been shown in \cite{CS15} that the peak height distribution of $X$ at $t$ is given by